domdorn/play-petclinic/presentation/voxxed-vienna-2018.md

 ```

 ---
+[.autoscale: false]
 # Command Query Responsibility Segregation (CQRS)

 * Split Actions (Commands) and Questions (Queries)
-* Divide the code-base according to these
+* Divide the code-base according to these separations
 * Create optimized datastores (read-sides) for the various queries
+* If necessary, create+scale read- + write-µServices

 ---